ParavWasTaken/BSE_Template_Portfolio/index.md

 <a href="https://ibb.co/41gj0Z8"><img src="https://i.ibb.co/fDGCTYk/IMG-20220715-102114.jpg" alt="IMG-20220715-102114" border="0" height="380" width = "570"></a><br />

 # Third Milestone
 My third milestone was creating my presentation and finally putting the entire project together.
+I added the buzzer which continued for the entire 20 second duration, and only emitted sound when the sensor detected an object in front of it.
+When the last LED blink, the uniform buzzing noise segments into isolated blinking sounds in succession, indicating the completion of the timer.

 [![Milestone 3](https://res.cloudinary.com/marcomontalbano/image/upload/v1658422902/video_to_markdown/images/youtube--RfLe5IRrhvs-c05b58ac6eb4c4700831b2b3070cd403.jpg)]( https://youtu.be/RfLe5IRrhvs "Milestone 3")